dlepke/Deanna-Wilson-Ray/docs/settingUpSSH/settingUpSSH.md

 This portion will guide you through the process of locating existing SSH keys on your machine, generating new keys, adding them to your SSH-Agent, and connecting them to Github.

-If you have never used your machine's command line interface before, this instruction manual will be a gentle introduction to it's features and power.
+If you have never used your machine's command line interface before, this instruction manual will be a gentle introduction to its features and power.
 Let's get started!

 |  |  |
 |-------|------|